andrewsinelnikov/Node.js-Unleashed-Full-Stack-Server-Solutions-That-Shine/Introduction.md

 Want a taste?

 * ***Quest #0***:
-    1. Open your terminal now
+    1 Open your terminal now
        - **Windows** - press *Win + R*, type *cmd*, and press *Enter*;
        - **macOS** - press *Cmd + Space* to open Spotlight, type *Terminal* and press *Enter*;
        - **Linux** - press *Ctrl + Alt + T*
-    2. Type node -v
+    2 Type node -v
        ```shel
            node -v
        ```
        See that version number?
 That’s your ticket to the ride.
+    3 No Node?
+Install it now—your story starts here

        Next stop: coding a server that says, “Hello, [Your Dream App]!”
 Let’s make it shine, step by step.

 Quest #0: Open your terminal, type node -v, and check your Node.js version.
 No Node?
 Install it now—your story starts here.
 Screenshot it, share it, and claim your first badge: Terminal Tinkerer.
 Ready?
 Fire up that keyboard, name your app (TaskBlaster?
 WorkWiz?
 YourCall?), and let’s code something epic.
 Chapter 1’s waiting—let’s dive in!

-See that?
+See6 that?
 You’re in.

 ```shel
 Level up: